oils-for-unix/oils/doc/known-differences.md

 - The user invokes `set -o errexit` to turn it **back on**.

 This is a fatal error in OSH.
-Other shells delay the restoration of `errexit` until *after* the temporary disablement.
+Other shells delay the restoration of `errexit` until **after** the temporary disablement.

 Good articles on `errexit`:

 - <http://mywiki.wooledge.org/BashFAQ/105>
 - <http://fvue.nl/wiki/Bash:_Error_handling>

-OSH also has `strict-errexit`, to fix two issue with bash's behavior:
+OSH also has `strict-errexit` to fix two issues with bash's behavior:

-- failure in `$()` should be fatal, not ignored.
+- `errexit` should be inherited inside `$()`, so errors aren't ignored.
 OSH behaves like dash and mksh, not bash.
-- failure in `local foo=...` should propagate.
-OSH diverges because this is arguably a bug in all shells -- `local` is treated as a separate command, which means `local foo=bar` behaves differently than than `foo=bar`.
+- Failure in `local foo=...` should be fatal.
+In other shells, `local` is a command rather than a keyword, which means `local foo=$(false)` behaves differently than than `foo=$(false)`.

 #### Completion

-Although the OSH completion API is largely compatible with the bash completion API, it relieves plugins of the responsibility for quoting.
-They should return candidates as `argv` entries, not shell words.
+The OSH completion API is mostly compatible with the bash completion API, except that it moves the **responsibility for quoting** out of plugins and onto the shell itself.
+Plugins should return candidates as `argv` entries, not shell words.

 See the [OSH manual][] for details.